otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

        associated with them.
     4. If the prekey message versions are different and Alice supports only one, then she can only send a message with the prekey message she supports.
-If the long term key associated with this message is untrusted, she may decide not to send a message.
+If the long-term key associated with this message is untrusted, she may decide not to send a message.
 If it is trusted, she may send a message.